When and Where are the meetings?

-Troop 10 requires that scouts demonstrate “current involvement” in Troop 10 functions, defined as attendance / participation in at least 55% in EACH of the following areas: Troop Campouts, Troop Meetings, and Courts of Honor.
-For greater detail, click here.
+Troop 10 requires that Scouts demonstrate “current involvement” in Troop 10 functions, defined as attendance / participation in at least 55% in EACH of the following areas: Troop Campouts, Troop Meetings, and Courts of Honor.

 What if I can’t make it to a meeting or event?

-As long as scouts are meeting attendance requirements, there is no need to contact anyone.
-However, if a scout is attending another Boy Scout function at the same time that will prohibit meeting the attendance requirements, please contact the Scoutmaster (need to add link to Adults tab / Adult Leaders PDF) for approval in advance.
+If a Scout is attending another Scouts BSA function at the same time that will prohibit meeting the attendance requirements, please contact the Scoutmaster for approval in advance.

 What are Troop 10’s Advancement Policies?